Pete Goicoechea

-Peter J. Goicoechea (born September 8, 1949) is an American politician who served as the Nevada State Senator from the 19th district from 2012 to 2024.
+Peter J. "Pete" Goicoechea (born September 8, 1949) is an American politician who served as the Nevada State Senator from the 19th district from 2012 to 2024.
 He previously served in the Nevada Assembly, representing the 35th district from 2002 to 2012.
 A member of the Republican Party, he was House Minority Leader from 2009 to 2012.

 Early life and education

 Goicoechea was born in Salt Lake City on September 8, 1949.
 Of Basque descent, his grandfather, also named Pete Goicoechea was a fisherman who lived and worked in a town located on the Bay of Biscay.
 In the early 20th century, his grandfather immigrated to the United States.
 Goicoechea studied at Utah State University.

 Career

 He has owned a ranch since 1970 and also worked for many years for the Eureka County, Nevada road department.
 He served on the Eureka County Commission from 1987 to 2002 and then was elected to the Nevada State Assembly.

 He has also served as a member of the Nevada State Land Use Planning Advisory Council, the Nevada Grazing Board, and he has been the Director of the Nevada Water Resource Association.
 He is affiliated with the Eureka Volunteer Fire Department, E Clampus Vitus, the Humboldt River Authority, and the Nevada Rural Health Center.